argibson02/3d-gallery-walk/README.md

 - Thanks to Jerome, Manuel, Cheng, and Daniel for instructing the UCB Coding Bootcamp.
 - Thanks to Eric Meyer for the [CSS reset file](https://meyerweb.com/eric/tools/css/reset/).

+## License

+This application is covered under the MIT license

+## Questions

+For any questions, please reach out by creating an issue.